annagabain/Mom-Data/README.md

 <img width="50%" alt="cat is not a number" src="assets/user_input_test_nan.jpg">

 Upon choosing the desired month, Mom Data would like to know the budget to compare the expenses with.
-The user input updates the expenses for that month.
+The user input is taken to update the expenses for that month.

 <img width="100%" alt="add expenses screenshot" src="assets/add_budget_and_expenses.jpg">
 After a successful update, the user can choose to view the current expense data, including the recent input, add new expenses, or simply exit the programme.